KyleKing/TeamBIKES/README.md

 # The Old Website
-### The Original About Page based on the agency theme:
+### The Original About Page based on the Start Bootstrap agency theme:
 <p align="center">
   <a href="http://redbarbikes.com">
     <img width="300" height=auto src="/README/Website.png">